awillig/dcp-vardis/spec-v1.0/dcp-vardis.md

 interaction between an application and the real-time database happens through the following pre-defined services.
-For each service we specify a request primitive, which the application uses to request a service, and a response primitive, through which the local VarDis entity provides its response to the service request to the local application.
+For each service we specify a request primitive, which the application uses to request a service, and a confirm primitive, through which the local VarDis entity provides its response to the service request to the local application.
 We furthermore sketch how the VarDis entity processes a service request.